angt/glorytun/README.md

 Again, to check if your path is working, you can watch its status with `glorytun path`.
 You should now be able to ping your server with `ping 10.0.1.1`.

-If you have systemd-networkd, you can use the helper program `glorytun-setup`.
+If you use systemd-networkd, you can easily setup your tunnels with the helper program `glorytun-setup`.

 ## Thanks

  * @jedisct1 for all his help and the code for MacOS/BSD.
  * The team OTB (@bessa, @gregdel, @pouulet, @sduponch and @simon) for all tests and discussions.
- * OVH
+ * OVH to support this soft :)

 ---